keybase/book-content/00-getting_started/01-privacy.md

 When you block someone, they’re removed from your public list of followers.
 You won’t see them and their account will not be publicly associated with yours.
 But they can still follow you.

-When you report someone, we review their account.
+When you report someone, we review their account as quickly as humanly possible.
 We will remove people that have violated our [terms](https://keybase.io/docs/terms).
-Please provide additional information so we can remove spammers, abusers, and harassers as quickly as possible.
+Please provide additional information so we can remove spammers, abusers, and harassers even more quickly.

-## Notes/Scraps
+### Notes/Scraps
 On Keybase, anyone can find anyone else’s public key and know that it’s absolutely the right one without having to use any other (potentially vulnerable and hackable) channels of communication.

 Keeping public keys public makes sure that everyone has access to all the features and functionality on Keybase.
 It also helps ensure that you get the messages and files that are intended for you.